 During European Union (EU) accession negotiations with the European Commission (EC), Bulgaria committed to closing Kozloduy 1&2 by the end of 2002 and units 3&4 by the end of 2006e.
 All four units are V-230 model VVER-440 reactors, which the EC had earlier classified as non-upgradable.
 However, units 3&4 were of an improved design and closer to the later V-213 design than any others of their classf.
 Despite a 2005 opinion poll showing 75% support for keeping the two reactors running, the government finally ordered them to be shut down at the end of December 2006.
 Bulgaria joined the EU on 1 January 2007.

-An upgrade and modernisation program for the V-320 units 5&6 extended to 2006, but the safety of these units is not in question, as they conform well to international standards.
-However, plans to upgrade them by 2019 and extend operating lifetimes from 30 out to 60 years are being implemented under a €360 million contract between Kozloduy Nuclear Power Plant plc and a consortium of Rosenergoatom and EDF from April 2012.
+An upgrade and modernisation program for the V-320 units 5&6 extended to 2006, though the safety of these units was not in question, as they conform well to international standards.
+Further plans to upgrade them by 2019 and extend operating lifetimes from 30 out to 60 years are being implemented under a €360 million contract between Kozloduy Nuclear Power Plant plc and a consortium of Rosenergoatom and EDF from April 2012.

 In October 2014 an agreement for refurbishment and life extension of unit 5 was signed with Rosenergoatom, Rusatom Service and EDF.
-Rusatom Service said in May 2016 that technical work on unit 5 was complete to allow 30 years further operation, and it would soon provide documentation which would enable the regulator to extend the unit’s licence eventually to 2047.
+Rusatom Service said in May 2016 that technical work on unit 5 was complete to allow 30 years further operation, and in October it provided documentation to enable the regulator, NRA, to extend the unit’s licence eventually to 2047.
 It is expected to extend the licence by ten years initially.

-A contract with a consortium of Rusatom Services and Bulgaria’s risk Engineering Ltd was signed in January 2016 to extend the operating licence of unit 6 by 20 years.
+A contract with a consortium of Rusatom Services and Bulgaria’s Risk Engineering Ltd was signed in January 2016 to extend the operating licence of unit 6 to 60 years.
 The work is expected to take 30 months.
 The government is strongly committed to the life extension and uprate to 104% of original capacity for both units.

 For the turbine generator part of both units, early in 2013 a contract was signed with Rusatom Services to upgrade the turbine generator of unit 6, taking it to 1100 MWe by installing a new stator, with work completed in November 2015.
 A €24.7 million agreement with Rosatom in October 2015 was for upgrading the turbine generator of unit 5 by May 2018.
 It involves Rosenergoatom, Rusatom Services and EDF.